ConduitNetwork/docs/getting_started/cli/getting_started.rst

   .. code-block:: text

-       morpheus> instances add ubuntu MyInstanceName -c "San Mateo Vmware"  -O layout=105 -O servicePlan=10 -O rootVolume.datastoreId=autoCluster
+       conduit> instances add ubuntu MyInstanceName -c "San Mateo Vmware"  -O layout=105 -O servicePlan=10 -O rootVolume.datastoreId=autoCluster

-This will cause morpheus cli to skip prompting for input on these prompts.
+This will cause conduit cli to skip prompting for input on these prompts.
 All inputs have an equivalent -O option that can be passed.
 To see what that option argument is simply enter ? on the input prompt to get specifics.

-Now your VM should be provisioning and status can be checked by simply typing ``morpheus instances list``.
+Now your VM should be provisioning and status can be checked by simply typing ``conduit instances list``.